Kaltsoon/axios-watch-request/README.md

 ## Why do I need it?

-In the client applications, it is quite natural to subscribe to a certain data source and observe its changes.
+In client applications, it is quite natural to subscribe to a certain data source and observe its changes.
 On top of that, it is convenient to able refetch data anywhere in the application, and pass the fresh data to everyone interested in it.

 ## API